Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 You can either outsource agencies that offer professional [Jamstack services](https://naturaily.com/services/webdevelopment/jamstack) or put together your own team of Jamstack developers.

-{% image /assets/images/Team of specialists.webp Naturaily-team-of-specialists  %}
+{% image /assets/images/Team of specialists.webp %}

 ### Tech stack